 I created one sitting area with an enormous sectional and balanced it out with two side chairs.
 I placed two coffee tables side-by-side to create the illusion of one large table.
 On both sides of the fireplace, the plan shows built-in bookcases, but if you don’t have built-ins, you could opt for console tables or a credenza.
 And to pull it all together, I placed two small accents chairs with another table for an additional seating area.
 It’s all about mixing up those seating arrangements!

 I hope that these five furniture layout ideas will give you some inspiration for your living room!
 If you’re looking for more furniture layouts and space planning tips, check out my e-design services.
-Also, be sure to snag this free download: 17 Floor Plans Ideas for Rectangle & Square Living Rooms, or the Savvy Room Planner where you can create your own floor plan and test hundreds of ideas!
+Also, be sure to snag this free download: 17 Floor Plans Ideas for Rectangle & Square Living Rooms, or check out the Savvy Room Planner where you can create your own floor plan and test hundreds of ideas!

 Until next time,